guotong1988/guotong1988.github.io/research/_posts/2021-12-01-relabel-is-all-you-need.md

 The work\cite{ref8} proposes label-guess-based method to improve data quality without human re-label, which is different from our method.
 Our method get the guess-label as reference for human re-label.

 The work\cite{ref9} of OpenAI also use model predictions for human as references to label.
 The work\cite{ref9} use the new human-labeled data from model predictions to train the reward model.
 Our work do not have the reward model of \cite{ref9}, and I think reinforcement learning is same to re-label here.
-Also the new human-labeled data from model predictions do not conflict to our method, because the new data can be simply merged to the whole dataset, and then to re-label/re-correct.
+Also the new human-labeled data from model predictions do not conflict to our method, because the new data can be simply merged to the whole dataset (of \cite{ref9}'s policy model), and then to re-label/re-correct.

 ### 7. Conclusion